sanjayjaras/sanjayjaras.github.io/Projects/Weather Application/README.md

 # Weather Application
-## Weather Application to Show 3 Hours waether for next 5 Days by  City Name or Zipcode
+## Weather Application to Show 3 Hours weather for next 5 Days by  City Name or Zipcode

 api.openweathermap.org